Performance-Carbon Trade-Offs across Architectural Biases in Shear Flow Forecasting: Abstract

 \section{Abstract}

 Development of modern deep learning methods has been driven primarily by the push for improving model efficacy (accuracy metrics).
-This sole focus on efficacy has steered development of large-scale models that require massive resources, and results in considerable carbon footprint across the model life-cycle.
+This sole focus on efficacy has steered development of large-scale models that require massive computational resources, and results in considerable energy consumption and corresponding carbon footprint across the model lifecycle.
 In this work, we explore how physics inductive biases can offer useful trade-offs between model efficacy and model efficiency (compute, energy, and carbon).
-We study a variety of models for spatio-temporal forecasting, a task governed by physical laws and well-suited for exploring different levels of physics inductive bias.
-We show that embedding physics inductive biases into the model design can yield substantial efficiency gains while retaining or even improving efficacy for the tasks under consideration.
-In addition to using standard physics-informed spatio-temporal models, we demonstrate the usefulness of more recent models like flow matching as a general purpose method for spatio-temporal forecasting.
-Our experiments show that incorporating physics inductive biases offer a principled way to improve the efficiency and reduce the carbon footprint of machine learning models.
-We argue that model efficiency, along with model efficacy, should become a core consideration driving machine learning model development and deployment.\footnote{Source code for the experiments in this work are available at: \url{https://github.com/sophiawilson18/FlowMatching}.}
+We study models with strong, weak, and no physics-inductive biases for spatio-temporal forecasting of incompressible shear flow, a task governed by the Navier-Stokes equations.
+We find that models with stronger physics priors achieve substantially lower training footprints, but this advantage does not straightforwardly extend to inference, highlighting the importance of evaluating carbon costs across the full model lifecycle rather than any single stage.
+We argue that model efficiency, along with model efficacy, should become a core consideration driving machine learning model development and deployment.